bymykes/Bot-Privacy-Policy/README.md

-# TempoTrekker-Bot-Privacy-Policy
+# D1sc-Bot-Privacy-Policy

-TempoTrekker Bot Privacy Policy
+D1sc Bot Privacy Policy

-TempoTrekker Bot is a service that values the privacy of its users.
+D1sc Bot is a service that values the privacy of its users.
 The following policy outlines what information the bot collects, how it uses and protects it:

 Collected Information: